HermesPasser/author-tracker/README.md

 }
 ```
 status values ara HIATUS, COMPLETE, and ONGOING
+do not include the _id_ if you are adding an author.

 *post*: create an author.
 *get /id*: get the author with the given id.